asif2k/SoftgamesApp/README.md

 ## Job Test Application Project

-Application is a collection of three parts, application can be make full screen using full screen option in main menu.
+Application is a collection of three parts, that is implemented using webpack ,typescript and pixijs.

 ## Card Deck Demo